-So, take your big goal and split it into smaller, amenable chunks.
+So, take your big goal and split it into smaller, more manageable chunks.
 You could do this on your own or with the help of a friend, family member or personal trainer, for example.

-Once you reach your first marker, appreciate it.
+Once you reach your first marker, recognise and appreciate it.

 All too often, people, even with powerful reasons for wanting to achieve their goal, become disenchanted with the process because not once during their journey do they stop smell the roses.

 Every single landmark, however small, should be acknowledged and appreciated.
 Stop and reflect on how your achievement is going to bring you closer to the feeling you’ll have upon completing your overall goal.

 People change, lives evolve, and goals too can shift as you mature.
 You might remember in your early 20’s your main motivation was to attract a partner.

 In your mid 40’s it’s likely your goal has motivation and focus has shifted towards your marriage, kids, mortgage and career.